Fake out Dad with these funny 'steak' brownies for Father's Day

 - Crushed Rice Krispies and an Oreo cookie (for salt and pepper)

-Bake brownies in a 9 x13-inch pan according to instructions on box.
+Bake the brownies in a 9 x 13-inch pan according to the instructions on the box.
 (For thicker, more cake-like brownies, add an extra egg.)
 Allow them to cool in the pan.
-Using a heart-shaped cookie cutter, bend it slightly into the shape of a T-bone steak.
+Bend a heart-shaped cookie cutter slightly into the shape of a T-bone steak.